 ” for college filmmakers.
 A total of 25 entrants from across New England participated in an initial round of competition and Trinity’s team is one of 12 whose films were selected to be showcased on air.
 The Top 12 teams could have a shot at a $20,000 prize and a job opportunity at NESN

 Jung and Xing’s film, Pickup, can be viewed on the NESN website here and includes a brief introduction by the student filmmakers.
-Viewers are encouraged to vote online for their favorite film; NESN will award the winner of the fan favorite vote a $1,000 cash prize.
+Viewers are encouraged to vote online through March 24 for their favorite film; NESN will award the winner of the fan favorite vote a $1,000 cash prize.

 Pickup is a music video-style film featuring a pick-up basketball game in Trinity’s Oosting Gymnasium.
 Jung said the film is, in part, “about the power of sports to bring people of different backgrounds together.”
 Trinity student actors featured in Pickup are Yichen Li ’18, James Nash ’19, Olivia Wang ’19, Adam Woo ’18, and Vicci Zhang ’18.